JudeQuintana/terraform-modules/networking/generate_routes_to_other_vpcs/docs/compiler-semantic-toolchain.md

 - **reaches** - VPC names this VPC has permitted connectivity to
 - **denied** - VPC names this VPC is denied connectivity to

 The reachability matrix is pair-oriented.
 The segment report is VPC-oriented.
 Same information, different axis.
-Engineers think about "what can my VPC talk to?" not "what is the verdict for this pair?"
-This matches how they troubleshoot: "why can't app reach db?" starts from one VPC, not from the pair.
+Engineers troubleshoot from one VPC ("what can app talk to?"), not from a pair.

 ## Policy Normalization

+Optimizer and decompiler.
 Given any policy, emit the minimal equivalent policy.
 The normalizer walks the compiled reachability matrix and reconstructs the shortest policy that produces the same connectivity.

 ```json
 {